ogagaoghene/todo-list-structure/README.md

 - github: [https://github.com/rotshidzw]

 ## Procedure - How to use?
-- In the package.json file, jest as a test runner is specified as "jest"
+- In the package.json file, jest is a specified as the test runner
 - Run test by executing - npm run test or npm test
 - The tests runs with jsdom to mock localstorage which is a browser's API
 - Please ensure jsdom is installed on your environment if necessary